yixin0829/jupyterlab-nb-viz/README.md

 # after build success run and invoke command prompt by ctrl+shift+c then enter "reactflow"
 jlpm build
 jupyter lab

+# alternatively, if you want the extenstion to dynamically update the changes:
+jlpm run watch
+jupyter lab # in another terminal
 ```

 - Additional change to reactflow source code to make `jlpm build`